-It’s characterized by a dark appearance and soil-like texture – permeatingyour garden with nutrients and increasing the sandy soil’s water and nutrient retention when applied, which healthy microorganisms and plants love.
+It’s characterised by a dark appearance and soil-like texture – permeating your garden with nutrients and increasing the sandy soil’s water and nutrient retention when applied, which healthy microorganisms and plants love.

 To get started, simply apply 3 to 4 inches of compost on the entire surface of your gardening beds, andplough the compost as deep as possible into the soil to prepare it for planting.
 If you have a lawn that needs trimming, you can let the grass clippings just fall off the ground rather than dispose of them.
 Eventually, the grass clippings will decompose, feeding the soil with more organic matter.

 You should also consider planting cover crops.
 These hard-working and hardy plants also known as green manure are very easy to plant and grow – and the returns they deliver will repay your efforts many times over.